rodrigodadam/scrum-master-quiz/README.md

 To be User Friendly I've used the [Bootstrap Collor Pallete](https://colorswall.com/palette/3) to show the players whem they select Correct as answers and Incorrect Answers.
 More info about the colors in [Design Plan](#Design-Plan)

-In all devices the game and the display are in the same positions to avoid visual position problems.
+In all devices the game and the game display are positioned equal to avoid visual position problems.

 <br>